How to Find Meaning in Life

 The meaning of your life, in particular, can only be found inside of you, not out there.
 Stop allowing yourself to be sold on commercials and billboards.
 You won’t find it there.
 You have to sit quietly and ask your Soul what it wants for you every day.
 Be patient…its answer comes in whispers, urges, and feelings.
 You must tune in to hear it.
 You’ll recognize it when it triggers emotions in you, like when you feel really angry or sad, or both about something going on in the world.
 About something going on with you.

-Maybe you feel words, music or colors rise up in you and you don’t know what to do with any of that.
+- words, music, or colors rise up in you and you don’t know what to do with any of that.

 Creating meaning requires you to do only two simple things: